SweexFox/portfolio-projects/README.md

 What libraries do I use in Python: Pandas, NumPy, Matplotlib, Seaborn, Plotly, SciPy

-What database do I use in SQL: PostgreSQL
+What database do I use in SQL: PostgreSQL, MySQL